 Another moment where he felt that he was being looked after was when, during heavy mortar fire, he saw a “flash of light.”
 This was normal during these types of situations, he would see many flashes in the distance and would not be bothered, but for some reason he got down in his foxhole.
 Seconds later, a mortar hit right next to his foxhole and he was covered over by dirt.
 It was a dud, and he again was left uninjured.
 He was injured a couple of times during battle, once by shrapnel and another time by white phosphorus.
 In both of these situations he refused evacuation for his injuries.

 Perhaps Walter Gauer’s most memorable role was when the Marines were finally able to take and hold Sugar Loaf Hill in Okinawa.
 This 50 foot high, 300 yard long hill was one of the two key positions that exposed the Japanese around Shuri on both sides.
 This hill took 11 tries and 1,656 lives during a 12 day period for the Marines to take and hold this hill.
 This was his section’s second attempt to hold Sugar Loaf Hill, they took the hill once before, but were pushed back and unable to hold it through the night.
 During this 2nd attempt Walter heard the “tap” of the arming of a Japanese Granade.
 He looked and saw an enemy soldier throw a Granade in his direction, he jumped in a foxhole with one of his men and they both ducted in the hole.
 The Granade rolled down the other side of the hill, it was again a dud.
 Immediately after realizing this was not going to explode, he gave the order to throw their Grenades in the direction of that solder.
 The reason the Japanese were able to retake the hill every night was because they dug through caves in the hill and would come up behind US forces.
 This squad was unable to accomplish that, and his machine gun squads stayed active.
 They got reinforcements the next morning.
-Mr. Gauer was told by his Captain that he was being put in for the bronze star, but he refused this honor and said, “I did what anyone, in my situation, would do.”
+Mr. Gauer was told by his Captain that he was being put in for The Navy Cross, but he refused this honor and said, “I did what anyone, in my situation, would do.”
 He did, however, receive the Purple Heart for his injuries he incurred during his service.

 After Walter Gauer was discharged from the USMC in 1946, he used his mustering out pay to purchase a surplus military truck.
 He and his partners, mentioned above, rented out space in Irvington, NJ and started the business.
 Under his leadership Gauer Metal Products eventually grew larger and in 1950 he purchased a building in Kenilworth, NJ where he and his wife Catherine also built their home.
 By this time, his brother had already passed away and Walter had stayed partners with his sister-in-law Helen Gauer.
 The company still began to outgrow this facility so Mr. Gauer purchased a lot down the road to build a larger building.
 His sister-in-law, Helen, was not in favor of making the expansion and Mr. Gauer’s vision for the company, so Walter gave her full ownership of the old building where she was happy to receive income for the rent.
 Mr. Gauer always looked after family first.
 This first new building was about 40,000 square feet, while the second 30,000 square foot facility was built a number of years later.
 By this time Walter Gauer had become rather famous, in the metal industry, for creating Gauer Bar Edging Machines which created an entire new business for Gauer Bar, or edged flat bar, which appropriately bears his name.